 The Company recorded a gain on the partial settlement of hurricane Irma related insurance claims.
-This gain was due to the difference between the replacement cost of the assets destroyed and their book value and a recovery of business interruption losses.
-Acquisition costs were incurred in the prior year to complete the North Star Air Ltd. and Roadtown Wholesale Trading Ltd. transaction.
+This gain was due to the difference between the replacement cost of the assets destroyed and their book value.
+Acquisition costs were incurred in the prior year to complete the North Star Air Ltd. and Roadtown Wholesale Trading Ltd. transactions.
 They comprise stamp duty, external legal fees and other costs all of which are included in selling, operating and administrative expenses.

 The Company is exposed to market price fluctuations in its share price through share-based compensation costs.
-Accrued sharebased compensation is presented as a liability on the Company's consolidated balance sheets.
+Accrued share-based compensation is presented as a liability on the Company's consolidated balance sheets.
 This liability is recorded at fair value at each reporting date based on the market price of the Company's shares at the end of each reporting period with the changes in fair value recorded in selling, operating and administrative expenses.

 Unless otherwise stated, this Management's Discussion & Analysis (MD&A) is based on the financial information included in the Company's Interim Condensed Consolidated Financial Statements and notes to the Interim Condensed Consolidated Financial statements which have been prepared in accordance with International Financial Reporting Standards and is in Canadian dollars.
-The information contained in this MD&A is current to December 11, 2018.
+The information contained in this MD&A is current to March 14, 2019.